daisybutler/The-Book-Bunker-project03/TESTING.md

 ### Delete User
 - The Delete User page is accessible via the floating action button on the Profile page (see [Profile](#profile)).
 The button redirects the user to a simple page with a simple warning message 'Are you sure you want to delete your profile [username]?'.
 - The 'Cancel' button returns the user to their profile.
 - The 'Delete Profile' button removes the document matching the user's ObjectId from the database and returns the user to the Signup page and displays the flash message 'User deleted'.
 Manual testing did reveal and error here - the process of deleting the user from the database worked successfully, however, my route had neglected to remove the session user and thus display the navbar tabs for a user not logged in.
+Clicking the Logout tab broke the page since their was not a session['user'] in place as required for the rendering of the page.
+This was fixed by including `session.clear()` in the `delete_user` route in app.py.

 ### Logout
-- The Logout page is only visible in the navbar to users who are logged in.
+- The Logout page is only visible in the navbar to users who are logged in and only able to be navigated to via the navbar.
+- A message appears showing the username of the user who is currently logged in.
+Clicking the 'Logout' button removes the session user, redirects the user to the Login page (see [Login](#login)) and displays the flash message 'You have been logged out'.
+- The 'Return To Profile' page (see [Profile](#profile)) correctly redirects the user to their profile page should they change their mind about logging out.

 ## Automated Testing